rotki/docs/usage-guides/calendar.md

 rotki provides a calendar view where you can add and track events for your activities.
 You can also set reminders to perform some actions related to these events.

+You can see today's selected events and upcoming events on the right pane.

 ![Calendar view](/images/rotki_calendar.png)

 ![Add calendar event](/images/rotki_add_calendar_event.png)